Modern Times

 For a full list of trade paperbacks in chronological order, please check out a collected edition timeline by the amazing AzureNight64.

 8. [8]COLLIN COLSHER: As mentioned before, everything that DC publishes is meant to be “in-continuity” in some regard.
-Some of the books take place on different Earths (Batman Beyond Animated Universe, The Brave and the Bold Animated Universe, etc…), placing them “out-of-continuity” i.e. not happening on the main DCU Earth.
+Some of the books take place on different Earths (Batman Beyond Animated Universe, The Brave and The Bold Animated Universe, etc…), placing them “out-of-continuity” i.e. not happening on the main DCU Earth.
 Some books are hard to tell if they are in-continuity or out-of-continuity.
 For example, Kevin Smith’s Batman run, Batman: Odyssey, and a few JLA inter-company crossovers are next to impossible to fit into any chronology no matter how much the writers of these tales insist otherwise.

 Leave a Reply